dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 ---
-title: Use ML.NET to Predict New York Taxi Fares (Regression).
+title: Use ML.NET to predict New York Taxi Fares (Regression)
-description: Learn how to use ML.NET in a regression scenario. ms.prod: dotnet-ml ms.devlang: dotnet ms.author: johalex
+description: Learn how to use ML.NET in a regression scenario.
 author: aditidugar
-ms.date: 05/07/2018
+ms.date: 05/11/2018
 ms.topic: tutorial
-manager: wpickett
 ms.custom: mvc
-#Customer intent: As a < type of user >, I want < what? > so that < why? >.
+#Customer intent: As a developer, I want to use ML.NET so that I can train and build a model in a regression scenario to predict New York taxi fares.
 ---
-# Tutorial: Use ML.NET to Predict New York Taxi Fares (Regression)
+# Tutorial: Use ML.NET to predict New York Taxi Fares (Regression)

 This tutorial illustrates how to use ML.NET to build a [regression model](../resources/glossary.md#regression) for predicting New York City taxi fares.

 In this tutorial, you learn how to:
 > [!div class="checklist"]
 > * Understand the problem
 > * Select the appropriate machine learning task
 > * Prepare and understand your data
 > * Create a learning pipeline